 Why you’ll love this recipe

-- It’s fast and easy and ready in about 15 minutes
+- Fast and easy – it's ready in about 15 minutes

-- You save money making your own healthy BBQ sauce from scratch
+- Save money – making your own healthy BBQ sauce from scratch is so economical

-- Customize the ingredients depending on your individual taste
+- Customize the ingredients – you can adjust the flavors depending on your individual taste

 Ingredients

-This is very simple to make and made with all low-FODMAP ingredients, suitable for all phases of the low-FODMAP diet:
+This is very simple to make and made with all low-carb low-FODMAP ingredients:

 - Tomato sauce - make sure you choose a brand that doesn't include garlic and onion

-- Molasses - Adds a rich flavor and is safely consumed in very small quantities.
+- Molasses – adds a rich flavor and is safely consumed in very small quantities.
 Blackstrap is best.
+Use brown sugar, maple syrup or Swerve Brown as a molasses substitute.

 - Red wine vinegar - you can also use apple cider vinegar

-- Sweetener of choice - there are many low-FODMAP sweetener options.
-I like to use powdered stevia to keep the recipe low-carb.
+- Sweetener of choice – I like to use powdered stevia, monkfruit sweetener or Swerve Brown to keep the recipe low-carb.
+See below for low-FODMAP sweetener options.

 - Worcestershire sauce - adds an incredible amount of umami